 Taking care of your pitbull means providing all the nutrients and energy your pit needs in order to be able to exercise as much as he/she needs to.
 A pitbull diet may vary from one dog to the other but there are recommended guidelines we think must be shared.

 These macros act as general guidelines for your pitbull dog food; speak to your vet to check if your dog has special needs depending on his health, activity level, and metabolism.

 How Much Proteins Do Pitbulls Need?

-Proteins are essential to a healthy and functional canine body; they are broken down into amino-acid chains then used in the creation or maintenance of blood cells, hormones, immune response, muscle repair, etc. Proteins and water are the two most abundant molecules in our body — a pitbull must eat a diet providing high quality proteins to maintain a good overall health.
+Proteins are essential to a healthy and functional canine body; they are broken down into amino-acid chains and then used in the creation or maintenance of blood cells, hormones, immune response, muscle repair, etc. Proteins and water are the two most abundant molecules in our body — a pitbull must eat a diet providing high-quality proteins to maintain good overall health.

 - Offals — packed with micronutrients and cheap

 - Eggs — complete amino acid profile and cheap

 - Fish — complete proteins along with quality fats